Minneapolis Weapons Charges Attorney

-If you are facing a weapons charge in Minneapolis, St. Paul, or one of the surrounding communities, you have a lot at stake.
+If you’re facing a gun charge in Minnesota, your freedom, finances, and Second Amendment rights are on the line.
+Whether you were arrested in downtown Minneapolis, Bloomington, or St. Paul, prosecutors take weapons offenses seriously.
 Entering the courtroom without an experienced weapons charges attorney could be one of the biggest mistakes you’ll ever make.

-As a former prosecutor, weapons charges lawyer Max Keller can help you:
+As a former prosecutor, weapons charges lawyer Max Keller can:

 - Protect your gun rights